 The addition of canola or vegetable oil gives brownies the perfect amount of chewiness.

-How do you get crackly tops?
+How do you get shiny crackly tops?

-Storage recommendations
+Storage Recommendations

-This recipe makes a 9×13 pan of homemade brownies (24 small bars).
+This recipe makes a 9×13-inch pan of homemade brownies (24 small bars).
 If you can’t eat them all in a day or two, you’re really going to want to save these for another time.

 • Reheat.
 Simply microwave in 20-second bursts until warmed and melty.

-If you try this treat, let me know!
+If you try this brownie recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
-Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
-Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.
+Subscribe to our mailing list to receive more delicious recipes straight to your inbox.

 Best Brownies Recipe